iridiumcao/iridiumcao.github.io/linux/adding_a_cron_task_using_a_script.md

 rm /tmp/my_cron
 ```

-Note.
-The crontab list will be reset by the above script, all old items will be cleaned.
+Please note that running the above script will reset the crontab list, removing all previous items.

-If we want to create the log file by day, we can replace
+If you wish to create a log file for each day, you can replace the line:

 ```bash
 CRONTAB_ENTRY="* * * * * echo \"hello, world!\" >> log_.txt 2>&1"
 ```

-by
+with:

 ```bash
 CRONTAB_ENTRY="* * * * * echo \"hello, world!\" >> log_\$(date +\%Y\%m\%d).txt 2>&1"
 ```

-Please note how to contain Linux command in the above crontask item.
+Take note of how the Linux command is included within the crontask item above.